 uniforms which are too short and too tight.

-culture to rating it.
-Prompted by discussions with the public and her own long-thought-upon vision for stronger media regulation, the Centre helped to develop the TV rating system that was launched last December, and which will be expanded to
+censoring culture to rating it.
+Prompted by discussions with the public and her own long-thought-upon vision for stronger media regulation, the Centre helped to develop the TV rating system that was launched last December, and which will be

 Ladda explains the media's producer will rate their product according to content (if ratings are understated, the producer will be punished), though the system certainly still comes with touches from the heavy, moralising hand of the Culture